 Fasolada or Greek bean soup has to be everyone’s “go-to comfort food” for a chilly fall or winter night.

-The dish is ubiquitous in Greek homes throughout the world and functions also as a great meal during the times of the year when Orthodox Christians are taking part in religious fasts.
+The dish is ubiquitous in Greek homes throughout the world and functions as a great meal during times of the year when Orthodox Christians are taking part in religious fasts.